aneldev/dyna-class-name/README.md

     <MyComponent className="super-component" />
 ```

-The applied class name will be: `super-component my-component`
+The applied class name will be: `super-component my-component my-component--active`

 # What's the difference with the famous classnames